gazebo-forks/dart/RELEASING.md

 # Releasing DART from Open Robotics fork

-The idea is to use [Debian git-buildpackage tool](https://wiki.debian.org/PackagingWithGit) to maintain a fork of DART that imports changes from azeey DART and merge the Debian metadata.
+Ubuntu launchpad PPA system is being used to release the Open Robotics fork of DART.
+The debian metadata is being hosted the same development branch `azeey/friction_per_shape_more_params`.
+The procedure consists in two steps:

-Once that is ready, a [source
+  1. Produce a local tarball of the sources and upload the tarball to Ubuntu's servers to built binaries
-package](https://wiki.debian.org/Packaging/SourcePackage) can be generated and uploaded to Ubuntu's PPA (Personal Package Archive) to generate the Debian binaries.
-Afterwards, they are imported into packages.osrfoundation.org
+  1. Imported binaries from Ubuntu PPA into packages.osrfoundation.org

 ## Prerequisites

 ### Credentials

-  * Upload to Ubuntu's PPA:
+  * For being able to upload to Open Robotics Ubuntu PPA:
      * Account in [Ubuntu One](https://login.ubuntu.com/)
      * Access to https://launchpad.net/~openrobotics
        * New members can apply after login in launchpad in that same page

-### System Configurations
+### Step 0: System Configurations

-  * gbp configurations for changelogs (optionally in .bashrc):
+  * Enviroment variables to use as gbp configurations for changelogs (optionally in .bashrc):
-    ```bash
+    ```
     export DEBEMAIL="user@openrobotics.org
     export DEBFULLNAME="Your name"
     ```

-  * Software installation
+  * Software installation: [debian git-buildpackage tool](https://wiki.debian.org/PackagingWithGit) and dput (to upload packages to PPA)
-    ```bash
+    ```
     apt-get install -y git-buildpackage dput
     ```